 5 – Make sure your product images are of good quality.

-eCommerce and digital marketing, as well as all types of websites, rely heavily on images.
+eCommerce, digital marketing, and all types of websites rely heavily on images.
 A website showcases your products so that consumers can purchase them.

-The images, in this case, provide a general idea of the products in your eCommerce store.
-It is easy for consumers to check products in a physical store before they make a purchase.
-However, product images create the first impression when a consumer wants to purchase something from a digital store.
+In this case, the images provide a general idea of the products in your eCommerce store.
+It is easy for consumers to check products in a physical store before purchasing.
+However, product images create the first impression when consumers want to purchase something from a digital store.

 It is also essential to provide multiple angles of an image of a product.
 Consumers can check products in physical stores in a variety of ways.

 In an online store, they don't have that opportunity.
 If you provide multiple images of the same product, consumers can better understand it.

 Customers won't buy from your eCommerce website if they don't like the product images.